John Michael Phillips: Television and radio personality

 From 2011 to 2013, Phillips hosted a podcast, which was aired regionally in Jacksonville, Florida called Courts & Sports.
 He still regularly appears on the morning radio show Lex and Terry.
 He represented the duo in 2012 and frequently has a call in segment where listeners ask Phillips for legal advice.

 Publisher

-Phillips is listed as the publisher of the 33 year-old news publication Folio Weekly.
+Phillips is the owner of the 35 year-old news publication Folio Weekly.
 It was acquired by an entity known as Boldland Press, Inc., which Phillips is listed as controlling on SunBiz, Florida's corporate record search engine.
 Phillips also is listed as an owner of another publishing company PDJ Publishing, Inc.

 Personal life

 Phillips resides in Jacksonville, Florida, is married and has three sons.